Nidal Hasan, an Army psychiatrist, is charged in the deadly 2009 Fort Hood shootings. (AP file photo)

 - Filed Under

-Hasan, 42, faces the death penalty or life in prison without parole if convicted in the November 2009 shootings that killed 13 people and wounded more than two dozen others at the Texas Army post, about 125 miles southwest of Fort Worth.
+Hasan's murder trial in Texas is on hold while his lawyers pursue the appeal.
+Hasan, 42, faces the death penalty or life in prison without parole if convicted in the Nov.
+5, 2009, attack that killed 13 people and wounded more than two dozen others at the Army post about 130 miles southwest of Dallas.

 Hasan's attorneys also want the appeals court to overturn six contempt-of-court rulings Col. Gregory Gross issued against Hasan for having a beard at pretrial hearings this past summer, when he first showed up in court with facial hair.

 Army grooming standards prohibit beards but allow for religious exceptions.
 Gross denied Hasan's request for such an exception.
 He found that Hasan's claims of religious sincerity did not outweigh prosecutor's arguments that Hasan grew the beard just before his August trial date so witnesses wouldn't be able to identify him in court.

 Six of the seven judges on the appeals court questioned lawyers for both sides Thursday, mainly about the limits of Gross' authority and the perception of impartiality.

 Defense attorney Capt.
 Kristin McGrory said military judges have no authority to order forcible shaving.
 She said military regulations authorize it for inmates only for safety and health reasons.